anisotropela/Universe-timeline/README.md

 ##### Arguments (for command line):

-In the above command, there are two mandatory arguments (or "keywords", i.e. words that must be written):
+In the above command, `python` is the command to make Python run the program, `timeline.py` is the name of the progam.
+Additionally, there are two mandatory arguments (i.e. words that _must_ be written):

     time    Time quantity, i.e. a number